-The Best of Brooklyn Food & Culture Tour
+The Best of Brooklyn Half-Day Food & Culture Tour

-Tour the Foods and Culture of New York City’s most legendary borough – Brooklyn!
-Food, Culture…fun!
-For this half-day tour, you will meet your guide and driver in the world-famous Greenwich Village neighborhood, where you’ll board a climate-controlled coach for the food tour of Brooklyn.
+Tour the foods and culture of New York City’s most legendary borough – Brooklyn!
+Food, culture…fun!
+For this half-day tour, you will meet your guide and driver in the world-famous Greenwich Village neighborhood, where you’ll board a climate-controlled coach for the Brooklyn food tour.

-You’ll experience the unique culture of Brooklyn by tasting a different cuisine in each neighborhood.
-Some highlights of the food tour are traditional Polish pierogies and kielbasa, New York style, brick oven pizza, an amazing Cuban sandwich and much more!
+You’ll experience the unique culture of the borough by tasting a different cuisine in each neighborhood.
+Some highlights of the food tour are traditional Polish pierogies and kielbasa, New York style, brick oven pizza, an amazing cannoli and much more!

 Includes food tastings and an exclusive guided tour of Brooklyn’s incredible history, culture and culinary delights.

-Alcohol & soft drinks are not included but are available for purchase at some of the restaurants.
+Alcohol and soft drinks are not included but are available for purchase at some of the restaurants.
 Additionally, gratuities for your tour guide and driver, although not required, are always appreciated.

 Old Williamsburg: We take a drive through the Ultra Orthodox Hasidic Jewish area where time seems to stand still.